Award Winners

 Kogwis “Next Generation Award” 2007:

-Theo Jäger (University of Saarbrücken) and Ulrike (University of Tübingen)
+Theo Jäger (University of Saarbrücken) and Ulrike Pompe (University of Tübingen)

 From 18 – 21 March 2007, the eighth annual symposium of the German Cognitive Science Society – the „KogWis 07“ – took place in Saarbrücken.
 Subjects in the field of neurocognitive psychology and questions having to do with applied cognitive psychology were discussed in numerous workshops and symposiums...